Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Route-specific trade-offs and limitations

 \section{Route-specific trade-offs and limitations}

-As with all amortized inference schemes, our approach incurs substantial offline simulation and training cost.
-When simulation is prohibitively expensive or the data-generating process drifts after training, per-instance inference via adaptive sampling can be more cost-effective and robust~\citep{gutmann2016bayesian}.
-Our contribution should therefore be viewed as complementary to, rather than a replacement for, traditional adaptive inference.
+Like other amortized inference methods, our approach trades substantial offline simulation and training cost for fast reuse at test time.
+When simulations are prohibitively expensive or the data-generating process shifts after training, per-instance adaptive inference may be more cost-effective and robust~\citep{gutmann2016bayesian}.
+Thus, our method is best viewed as complementary to traditional adaptive inference rather than a replacement.

-\paragraph{Route A.} Route~A relies critically on the accuracy and stability of the learned joint score.
-Errors in the score estimator propagate through the annealing path and can be amplified at large inverse temperatures.
-Moreover, posterior sampling requires short-run Langevin or related MCMC procedures, whose performance is sensitive to discretization steps, noise schedules, and the number of iterations.
-These hyperparameters must be carefully tuned and may behave poorly in the presence of sharp, multimodal, or weakly connected posterior geometries, particularly as $\beta$ increase.
-At the same time, Route~A offers a key advantage: by explicitly simulating from tempered joint distributions, it can generate samples that move off the nominal simulator manifold.
-This capability is especially valuable under model misspecification, where the true data-generating process deviates from the assumed simulator and reweighting-based approaches may fail to recover missing support.
+\paragraph{Route A.} Route~A depends critically on the accuracy and stability of the learned joint score.
+Estimation errors can propagate along the annealing path and become amplified at large inverse temperatures, where the target posterior is more concentrated.
+In addition, posterior sampling relies on short-run Langevin or related MCMC updates, whose performance is sensitive to discretization steps, noise schedules, and the number of iterations.
+These choices require careful tuning and may be unreliable for sharp, multimodal, or weakly connected posterior geometries, especially as $\beta$ increases.

+At the same time, Route~A offers a useful advantage: by explicitly simulating from tempered joint distributions, it can generate samples that move off the nominal simulator manifold.
+Route A performs Langevin updates directly in the ambient joint space by targeting the tempered joint $p_\beta(\theta,x)$, so the generated pairs are not constrained to remain exact forward-simulation pairs, which is what we mean by “off-manifold”.
+This ability is only useful to the extent that the learned score extrapolates locally beyond the nominal simulator-supported region; it is not an unrestricted guarantee far off-manifold.
+The potential benefit of this flexibility is precisely in misspecified settings, where the nominal simulator may under-cover regions that become relevant under the tempered target.